rayyankhan47/rayyankhan47/README.md

 <h1 align="center">Hi 👋 I'm Rayyan Khan</h1>

 # 💫 About Me:
-I am a second-year computer science student at McGill University.
-The central theme of my life as a developer is to leverage my skills in Machine Learning and building web applications for the sake of social impact.\nI want to build something interesting with you!
+I am a computer science student at McGill University.
+The central theme of my life as a developer is to leverage my skills in Machine Learning and in building web applications for the sake of social impact.
+I want to build something interesting with you!
 Hit me up and let's create a beautiful project together.

 ## 🚀 What I'm Up To

 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/), [pytorch](https://pytorch.org/), and [tensorflow](https://www.tensorflow.org/)
 - 💻 Building MERN/PERN applications with Next.Js
-- 🎨 I am currently working on: A start-up to solve certain problems in the Québec collegial academic sphere 🤔
+- 🎨 I am currently working on: A startup to solve certain problems in the Québec collegial academic sphere 😄

 Check out my [coding portfolio!]
+(Unavailable right now 😢)

 ## 🎓 Fun facts

 - 🥇 I love high pressure hackathon-type situations where my friends and I can *suffer* for 48 hours and come up with something all worth it at the end.
-- 😃 Team projects are my thing.
-Hence, I *really* mean it when I ask you to hit me up if you want to work on something cool with me.
+- 😃 Team projects, collaborations, and startups are my thing.
+Hence, I *really* mean it when I'm saying that **we should work on something awesome together**.
 - 🌍 I strive in all things social impact.
 Through my experience in education advocacy, I've honed my communication skills and reinforced my belief in the transformative power of storytelling.
-- ❣️ Math is where it all began for me (I was a math major before throwing myself to the world of CS and potential unemployment 🥶).
+- ❣️ Math is where it all began for me.
 I am particularly interested in Graph Theory and Algebraic Topology.
+I'll sit with you for hours and talk about topics in Algebra, Analysis, Number Theory, you name it!
 - 🏸 I play competitive badminton when I'm not staring at a screen 🤑

 ## 🌐 Connect with me: